bazizi/bazizi.github.io/_posts/2019-03-30-Using-Python-and-IPTables-to-restrict-access-from-specific-countries.md

 ---
 layout: post
-title:  "Using Python and IPTables to restrict access froun specific countries"
+title:  "An adaptive firewall: Using Python and IPTables to restrict access from specific countries"
 date:   2019-03-30
 tags:
 - Python